adobe/void/README.md

  * The overall design is trying to mimic the design from the Go version.
 Reasons are below
  ![Design](https://raw.githubusercontent.com/adobe/blackhole/master/design.png)

-    * Writing to single file should be done from single writer, ideally.
-Regardless of whether it is Go or Rust.
-Source of the data is from http handlers, who clearly will be multi-threaded (real or green).
+    * Writing to single file should be done from single writer, ideally, regardless of whether it is Go or Rust.
+Source of the data is from http handlers, which clearly will be multi-threaded (real or green).
 The `channel` is serving as the place to have `multiple-producer-single-consumer` (referred to as mpsc in Rust terminology)
     * Using a mutex for i/o would invalidate the `async` advantage provider by `hyper`
     * The code is actually using `mpmc` (multiple consumers) from `crossbeam` crate.
 Mainly because I wanted to have data split to multiple files.
 It is unproven multiple parallel writers actually give better performance than a single writer for ssd/nvme type storage.
 Go version did show improvement with more than one writer.
 More about these choices later.
 Just keep in mind that `crossbeam` channel API is not `async`-compatible afaik. `tokio::sync::mpsc` allows only a single writer.
 Tokio does not have a `mpmc` variant.